Scroll Top

 A MUSICAL PARADISE!

-Beach days and historic charm await at this small town near Toronto.
-With a quaint Main Street, cute boutiques and sandy shores, this beautiful destination is a great spot to spend a summer day.
+Beach days and historic charm await at this lovely small town, with a quaint Main Street, cute boutiques and sandy shores, this beautiful destination is a great spot to spend a summer day.

-The best part is, you don’t need a car in order to get there.
+The best part is you don’t need much in order to get there.

-The small town can be reached by VIA Rail train and the trip takes just one hour.
+The small town can be reached by bus, car, and the trip takes less than one hour.

-You can spend the day window shopping, indulging in food, enjoying self-guided tours, checking out the scenic trails and splashing through the crystal waves.
+You can spend the day partaking in Tournaments of all kinds, enjoying self-guided tours, checking out the scenic trails, and splashing through the crystal waves.

 Originally called Fond du Lac, this Métis community was established in 1824 on the shores of Lake Manitoba.
 Many Métis moved there after it was found that Pembina was actually in the United States.
 By 1850, twelve families were established at St. Laurent, including the Lamberts, Chartrands, Lavallees, Pangmans and Ducharmes.
 More Métis moved there after the Resistance of 1869-70.
 St. Laurent was originally a fishing, trapping and trading community with small-scale farming.
 The Métis traded up to the Camperville area on Lake Winnipegosis and would go as far as the Summerberry Marsh near The Pas to catch muskrats in the spring.
 A Roman Catholic mission was established here in 1862.
 The community was renamed by Father Camper after St. Lawrence, a Christian martyr.